Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 As per my interaction with many Korean teachers, specialists, researchers, and learners, fluency in Korean takes a freaking long time.

-The average time to learn Korean may differ depending on the level you wish to acquire, your approach, and the time you spend.
+The time required to learn Korean may vary depending on the level you aim to reach, your approach, and the time you spend.

-Your progress may take more if you are doing everything yourself.
+Your progress may take longer if you are doing everything yourself.

 You will be able to achieve fluency or an advanced level in 3-5 years.
-This is what you need to explore career options in Korean, such as translator or interpreter.
+This is what you need to explore career options in Korean, such as those in translation or interpretation.

 After all, language learning is a lifetime process.
 We don’t even know everything about our native language, either.